Mr Mark Brinsden FRCS(Tr&Orth)

 He was subsequently appointed to higher surgical training and as a specialist registrar gained a broad experience during three years in the Peninsula Deanery and then moved to Oxford for more specialist training.
 He was awarded Fellowship of the Royal College of Surgeons of England (Trauma and Orthopaedics) in 2004.
 He received fellowship training in shoulder and elbow surgery at the Nuffield Orthopaedic Centre, Oxford; and trauma surgery at the John Radcliffe Hospital, Oxford.

-Alongside his busy clinical practice he is an Intercollegiate Specialty Board examiner for the FRCS(Tr&Orth) exam; a member of the regional training committee for the Peninsula Deanery; the trauma lead for the Peninsula Trauma Centre; a reviewer for two scientific journals; the Medical Officer and Callout Team Member for the Dartmoor Search and Rescue Team (Plymouth).
+Alongside his busy clinical practice he is an Intercollegiate Specialty Board examiner for the FRCS(Tr&Orth) exam; the Service Line Director for Trauma, Orthopaedics and Rheumatology at the Peninsula Major Trauma Centre; a member of the regional training committee for the Peninsula Deanery; a reviewer for two scientific journals; and the Medical Officer/Team Member for the Dartmoor Search and Rescue Team (Plymouth).

 His clinical practice covers the diagnosis and treatment of all musculoskeletal conditions affecting the shoulder and elbow including revision shoulder/elbow replacement; primary shoulder/elbow replacement; shoulder stabilisation; shoulder & elbow arthroscopy (keyhole surgery); shoulder soft tissue reconstruction (e.g. rotator cuff tears); and elbow soft tissue surgery (tennis elbow, instability etc.).